Garden Landscaping Cost

 Building Regulations & Planning Permission for Landscaping

-Building regulations and planning permission regulations vary depending on the specific job, and thus you may or may not apply.
+Building regulations and planning permission regulations vary depending on the specific job, and therefore you may or may not apply.
 More information can be found via Planning Portal.

 As for planning permission, this may be required.
 Again, it will depend on the specifics of the job.
 More information can be found via the Planning Portal for those in England and Wales.